ansible-collections/cloud-content-handbook/scrum_ceremonies.md

 - **What**: The Daily Standup is a brief meeting where team members share their progress, discuss obstacles, and plan their work for the day.
 - **When**: Every workday, typically in the morning, and should last no longer than 15 minutes.
 The Cloud Content Team provides this update asynchronously via Slack.
 - **How**:
     - In our team, the Daily Standup is held asynchronously on Slack.
-Since it's asynchronous, it's important that each team member reads all standup messages, asks and answers questions as necessary, and provides assistance with blockers whenever possible.
+Since it's asynchronous, it's important that each team member reads all standup messages, asks and answers questions as necessary, and plans to review PRs if there are any, and provides assistance with blockers whenever possible
     - Each team member posts their updates in the designated Slack channel, answering four key questions:
         - What did I work on yesterday?
         - What will I work on today?